jpsousaUP/cv/README.md

 #### Summary

-His research centres on integrating Artificial Intelligence (AI) into manufacturing processes, with a focus on real-time monitoring, optimisation, and control.
+His work centres on integrating Artificial Intelligence (AI) into manufacturing processes, combining research and real-world deployment.
 He explores embedding representations (JEPA), reinforcement learning, and energy-based models (EBMs) to advance automation and explainability.

 _Guided by curiosity, shaped by continuous learning, and driven to create meaningful impact._